rbaumgar/otelcol-demo-app/OpenTelemetry.md

 A cluster administrator has to enable the Distributed Tracing Platform and Distributed Tracing Data Collection operator once.

-As of OpenShift 4.9, this is be done easyly done by using the OperatorHub on the OpenShift console.
+As of OpenShift 4.9, this is be done easily done by using the OperatorHub on the OpenShift console.
 See [Installing the Red Hat OpenShift distributed tracing platform Operator](https://docs.openshift.com/container-platform/4.9/distr_tracing/distr_tracing_install/distr-tracing-installing.html#distr-tracing-jaeger-operator-install_install-distributed-tracing).

 ![operatorhub.png)](images/operatorhub.png)